tonispold/Inbank-take-home-task/README.md

 **Database:** MySQL (MariaDB)
 <br>
 **API Integration:** RESTful API for communication between frontend and backend

+## How to run ##
+Now to run the **backend**:
+1. Navigate to the root directory of the backend.
+2. Run `gradle build` to build the application.
+3. Run `java -jar build/libs/inbank-backend-1.0.jar` to start the application

+And to run the **frontend**:
+1. Navigate to the root directory of the frontend.
+2. Run `flutter pub get` to install the required dependencies.
+3. Run `flutter run` to start the application in debug mode.

+## TICKET-101 ##

+This is a validation of TICKET-101 with highlights of how the code works and places for improvement.

 ### 📜 Backend review ###
 The backend logic consists of **4 important folders** with key files being: